FabioMiguel2000/iNeedHelp/README.md

 | US41 | Edit Question | high | As an Author I want to be able to edit my questions/answers/comments
 | US42 | Delete Question | high | As an Author I want to be able to delete my questions/answers/comments
 <p align = "center">
-Table.6 - { Question, Answer, Comment } Author user stories
+Table 2.6 - { Question, Answer, Comment } Author user stories
 </p>

 ### Question Author